-When the Knoxville City Council meets Tuesday evening the members will be asked for a final approval of Recode, an overall revision of zoning and building regulations.
-More than two years have passed since the planning commission was asked to review and propose new rules: that time has seen lots of neighborhood and business objections The city council may see further opposition from citizens when they look at the fifth Recode draft again.
+When the Knoxville City Council meets Tuesday evening the members will be asked for a final approval of Recode, an overall revision of 20ning and building regulations.
+More than two years have passed since the planning commission was asked to review and propose new rules; that time has seen lots of neighborhood and business objections.
+The city council may see further opposition draft again.
 While several alterations have been made in an attempt to get the regulations to become law, the latest, and most controversial, may be the exemption of higher income neighborhoods, or Established Neighborhoods, from accepting accessory dwellings.
-That changed in the last council meeting when Councilman Andrew Roberto said he would not support Recode unless the ENs, like Kingston Pike's Sequoyah Hills, were given a chance to not participate.
+That changed in the last council meeting when Councilman Andrew Roberto said he would not support.
+Recode unless the ENs, like Kingston Pike's Sequoyah Hills, were given a chance to not participate.